Are you finding the best NAS for Plex 4K? Well, then we believe you’re already on step two of setting things right. No?

 - Quad-core CPU with AES-NI encryption engine, delivering reading and...

-- Loaded with two 4GB DDR3L memory modules, providing 8GB memory...
+- Loaded with two 4GB DDR3L memory module, providing 8GB memory capacity...

-- Built-in 2 M.2 NVMe SSD slots for system cache support; Dual 1GbE...
+- Built-in two M.2 NVMe SSD slots for system cache support; Dual 1GbE...

 3. QNAP TS-453D-4G 4 Bay NAS for Professionals